 Camber Sands is just a 45 minute drive from Wadhurst Castle Cottage.

 Combining golden sands, fish and chips and a medieval castle town, a trip to Camber Sands and Rye is simply the perfect day out.
 Camber boasts 5 miles of sandy beach, which is a popular spot for families, dog walkers, horse riders and those who enjoy more active sports such as kite surfing and windsurfing!
 Combine your trip to the beach with a visit to medieval Rye, whose history is rich and plentiful.
-The cobbled streets and architectural treasures will take you back in time, the perfect spot for lunch and an ice cream.
+The cobbled streets and architectural treasures will take you back in time, the perfect spot for lunch and ice cream.

 National Trust images courtesy of and copyrighted by the National Trust.